amynconner19/teaching-ai-to-read-mouse-behavior/README.md

 ## TL;DR

-> **BrainHack Project:** Build an open-source, end-to-end BIOMAP pipeline that transforms batches of mouse behavioral videos into publication-ready figures and analysis-ready datasets.
+> **BrainHack Project:** Build an open-source pipeline that transforms batches of mouse behavioral videos into standardized behavioral metrics, publication-ready figures, and analysis-ready datasets.

 ---